-Because the cluster time baseline shifts may obscure some problems with the model, it is also important to perform travel time comparisons without the shifts.
-Figure 17 compares the empirical P and P_n path anomalies with the travel times predicted by a number number of models (1-D: AK135, PREM; 3-D: CU2.0_TH, CU2.0_EMP, AK135+CRUST5.1+S20A_TH) as a function of epicentral distance.
-The model AK135+CRUST5.1+S20A_TH is a v_p model of the crust and mantle constructed by placing CRUST5.1 [Mooney et al., 1998] on top of the v_p model converted from the 3-D mantle v_s model S20A [Ekström & Dziewonski, 1998].
+[48] Because the cluster time baseline shifts may obscure some problems with the model, it is also important to perform travel time comparisons without the shifts.
+Figure 17 compares the empirical P and $P_n$ path anomalies with the travel times predicted by a number of models (1D models AK135 and PREM; 3D models CU2.0 TH, CU2.0 EMP, and AK135 + CRUST5.1 + S20A TH) as a function of epicentral distance.
+The model AK135 + CRUST5.1 + S20A\TH is a $v_p$ model of the crust and mantle, constructed by placing CRUST5.1 [Mooney et al., 1998] on top of the $v_p$ model converted from the 3D mantle vs model S20A [Ekström and Dziewonski, 1998].
 The model S20A was, in fact, developed as an aspherical perturbation to PREM, but because PREM was not developed to fit regional travel times, we replace it with AK135 as the spherical reference for this model.
-Finally, we use the thermoelastic conversion from v_s to v_p to compute the v_p part of the mantle model; hence the suffix on the name AK135+CRUST5.1+S20A_TH.
+Finally, we use the thermoelastic conversion from $v_s$ to $v_p$ to compute the $v_p$ part of the mantle model; hence the suffix on the name AK135 + CRUST5.1 + S20A TH.

-Figures 17a - 17e show residuals for every empirical path anomaly in the data base.
-These residuals are averaged in distance bins and broken into a vertical offset (or bias) and the standard deviation around the offset as shown in Figures 17f and 17g.
+[49] Figures 17a-17e show residuals for every empirical path anomaly in the database.
+These residuals are averaged in distance bins and broken into a vertical offset (or bias); the standard deviation around the offset is shown in Figures 17f and 17g.
 We divide the comparison in this way because it is possible for a model to fit the geographical pattern of travel time residuals well but be systematically biased.
-The overall rms-residual would, therefore, be large, but that alone would provide little insight into the reason behind the large residuals.
+The overall rms residual would therefore be large, but that alone would provide little insight into the reason behind the large residuals.

-Figures 17f and 17g demonstrate that the 1-D model AK135, which was constructed to fit regional travel times on average, fits the empirical path anomalies better than PREM, which displays a bias of about 4 sec at distances less than 1500 km.
+[50] Figures 17f and 17g demonstrate that the 1D model AK135, which was constructed to fit regional travel times on average, fits the empirical path anomalies better than PREM, which displays a bias of ~4 s at distances <1500 km.
 This is largely due to thin crust in PREM (~20 km after the ocean was removed for continental application).
-The pattern of bias for CUB2.0_EMP reflects the bias in AK135, probably because of the reliance of the empirical v_s to v_p conversion on AK135.
-The travel times from the two 3-D models that have been converted to v_p with the thermoelastic conversion (CUB2.0_TH, AK135+CRUST5.1+S20A) are much less biased.
-This is one of the reasons for our preference for the thermoelastic v_s to v_p conversion.
-We will, therefore, not consider CUB2.0_EMP in the location exercises below.
+The pattern of bias for CUB2.0\EMP reflects the bias in AK135, probably because of the reliance of the empirical $v_s$ to $v_p$ conversion on AK135.
+The travel times from the two 3D models that have been converted to $v_p$ with aNumber of measurements in the cluster.